tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 const (
 	// ConditionStatusUnknown is the default status and indicates the condition cannot be
-	// evaluated to either ConditionStatusTrue or ConditionStatusFalse.
+	// evaluated as True or False.
 	ConditionStatusUnknown ConditionStatus = "Unknown"

 	// ConditionStatusTrue indicates the condition has been evaluated as true.